 The commands can be selected from the tool itself.
 The shortcuts are in the main toolbar (slanted arrow icons) or in the Adjustments main menu.

 You can use the Adjustments Clipboard in different ways depending on your workflow and whether you want to apply the adjustments to just one image or multiple images.

-When you want to apply adjustments to one or more images quickly, whether that is just a couple of settings or a group, ensure that the Edit Selected Variants option is already enabled.
-When you simply want to apply adjustments to one image only, press Copy and select another image or a number of images and press Apply.
+When you want to apply adjustments to one or more images quickly, whether that is just a couple of settings or a group, ensure that the Edit Selected Variants option is already enabled (go to Image -> Edit All Selected Variants in the main menu or make sure that the Edit All Selected icon in the Toolbar is orange-colored).

-However, if you are not sure which images are to have the adjustments copied to or you have forgotten to enable the Edit Selected Variants option before selecting Copy, then it is easy to make the selections, enable the Edit Selected Variants option and then press Apply.
+If you are not sure which images the adjustments will be copied to or in case you have not enabled the Edit Selected Variants option before pressing Copy, then make a selection of images once again (each of the selected images will have a white border in the Browser), enable the Edit Selected Variants option, and then press Apply.

 The Adjustments Clipboard oversees each of the individual tools’ local copy and applies clipboards.
-Adjustments copied to these are also copied to the main clipboard.
-They can be used either independently of each other or together.
+Those can be used either independently or all together.
 For example, if you want to copy an orientation change between images, then this can be overridden by manually enabling it in the Adjustments Clipboard before selecting the Apply command.

-Learn more about Adjustment Clipboard in the following articles:
+Learn more about the Adjustment Clipboard in the following article: